STRA8/MyFarm-Data/README.md

 # MyFarm-Data
-My Farm is a game on Roblox.
+Used for a game on Roblox.
+Because I thought this would be cool to have.